Entertainment

 • 12:45 – Chemical

-Chemical are a Charlbury Primary School's two-piece band, featuring Thomas on guitar, keyboards and lead vocals, and Felix on drums and backing vocals.
+Charlbury Primary School's two-piece band, featuring Thomas on guitar, keyboards and lead vocals, and Felix on drums and backing vocals.

 • 14:00 – Genevieve Milesk